verilog-to-routing/vtr-verilog-to-routing/doc/src/quickstart/index.rst

 Manually Running VTR with ODIN II
 ----------------------------------
+VTR includes a second synthesis tool, ODIN II.
+Below we explain how to run this alternative synthesis flow.

 Let's start by making a new directory for us to work in:

 .. code-block:: bash